TAKING THE CAKE

 by Kate Davies

-Mollie Mason is sure her night can't get any worse.
-Stuck in an inflatable rubber cake, she overhears her fiancé slamming her to the entire guest list of his bachelor party - and then she catches him cheating!
-But discovering that her high school crush has witnessed her humiliation is the icing on the cake.
+Mollie Mason is sure her night can’t get any worse.
+Stuck in an inflatable rubber cake, she overhears her fiancé slamming her at his bachelor party—and then she catches him cheating!
+But discovering her high school crush has witnessed her humiliation is the icing on the cake.

 Cade Gallagher has wanted Mollie for years.
-And when she asks him to prove to the world - and herself - that she's not just a good girl, he knows he'd be a fool to say no. But she wants just a temporary fling.
-Will two weeks be enough time to convince her to take a chance on him - forever?
+And when she asks him to help her prove to the world—and herself—that she’s not just a good girl, he knows he’d be a fool to say no. But she wants a temporary fling.
+Will two weeks be enough time to convince her to take a chance on him—forever?

 © 2006 Kate Davies

 If she never saw the inside of another cake, it would be too soon.

 Mollie Mason shifted uncomfortably, hoping the music cueing her "arrival" would hurry up and start playing.
 The combination mask/headdress had shifted, leaving her able to see out of only one side, not that there was much to see at the moment besides the dark interior of a round rubber container.
 And to make matters worse, her spangly leotard was slowly creeping up her butt.

 Of course, the pop-up rubber cake left little room to adjust either situation, so she was left crouching on all fours, legs cramping, a half-blind butt-flossing idiot.

 At least it wasn't a real cake, she thought, blinking drops of sweat out of her eyes.
 She could be worrying about getting crumbs and frosting in unmentionable places.